gotreasa/gotreasa-berlin-clock/_BACKLOG.md

 Given the API endpoint /time
 When I request the time for {time} >> EVEN
-Then the secondLine is {secondLine}
+Then the secondRow is {secondRow}

 Examples
-time | secondLine
+time | secondRow
 00:00:00 | OOOO
 01:00:00 | ROOO
 02:00:00 | RROO